thompsonbear/helm-charts/charts/bluesky-pds/README.md

     "https://${PDS_HOSTNAME}/xrpc/com.atproto.server.createInviteCode"
 ```

-Note: If you didn't specify your admin password during install, you can print the generated one with the following command (assumes your secret is named the default **bluesky-pds-secret**):
+Note: If you didn't specify your admin password during install, you can print the generated one with the following command:
 ```bash
 kubectl get secret bluesky-pds-secret --template={{.data.adminPassword}} | base64 --decode
 ```